hnzhangyang/SHC/README.md

 The parse function return a AST object.

-Note: Your HTML-template must have only 1 root element now.
+Note: Your HTML-template must have only 1 root element for now. if you have any advice, [issue](https://github.com/hnzhangyang/SHC/issues) me.